 How do you ensure the quality of research data?

-Quality is a key attribute of research data.
+Data quality is a term that can be understood in many ways.
+In enterprise context, it often refers to master data management as defined by the ISO 8000 standards.
+In science, the quality of data is closely linked to the suitability of the data for (re)use for a particular purpose and it is a key attribute of research data.
 Data quality affects the reliability of research results and it is a key factor increasing the reusability of data for secondary research.
 Data quality control can take place at any stage during the research data lifecycle.
 That said, you should ensure that the necessary procedures are defined during data management planning.

 - What is your data collection mechanism?
 Quality control is most typically performed during data collection.
 The elements of data collection in your research will determine the quality measures you can take.